Applications Open: Social Research and AMR Symposium

 This symposium brings together researchers who are attending to ‘the social’ in AMR, including anthropologists, sociologists, historians, geographers, artists, philosophers, science and technology studies scholars and other related researchers.
 While many are engaged in productive interdisciplinary work within their every day research, this symposium presents an opportunity for concentration on disciplinary work within the social sciences and humanities.

 Formulated as a work-in-progress event, attendees will exchange ideas about approaches and theory that have been developed and applied in their on-going social research on AMR.
 Presentations and discussions will focus on four themes, which have been described by the Antimicrobials In Society Hub as ways to link together core literature and theory that can be applied to AMR: Care; Ecologies; Pharmaceuticals and Markets; and Knowledge.
-Applications are open for the following forms of participation:
+Please download the symposium programme and the symposium flyer.

-Please contact AnthropologyAMR@lshtm.ac.uk if you have any questions regarding the application of the Work-In-Progress Symposium and Networking Event.
+Please contact AnthropologyAMR@lshtm.ac.uk if you have any questions regarding the Work-In-Progress Symposium and Networking Event.

 Symposium Organising Committee: